 The iSCAPE project was European research and innovation project active from September 2016 to December 2019 that worked on integrating and advancing the control of air quality and carbon emissions in European cities in the context of climate change through the development of sustainable and passive air pollution remediation strategies, policy interventions and behavioural change initiatives.

-It tackled the problem of reducing air pollution at target receptors, focusing on the use of “Passive Control Systems” in urban spaces.
-Improvements in air quality, microclimate and behavioural aspects of urban dwellers will be achieved by applying real-world physical interventions on the urban tissue in the selected cities assessed for future climate change scenarios and representative of different cultural & life styles in Europe.
+It tackled the problem of reducing air pollution impacts, focusing on the use of “Passive Control Systems” in urban spaces, on policy intervention and behavioural changes of citizens lifestyle.
+Projections and real-world physical interventions were applied on the urban tissue in the selected cities assessed for future climate change scenarios and representative of different cultural & lifestyles in Europe.

 Download the iSCAPE Fact Sheet (PDF, 200kb)